-- Review tools in Section 3 of your handbook (pg.25-79). - Discuss how you would ask about abuse, risk and safety, including safety in diverse patient populations. - Draw on your patient audits and think about the last contact you had with a woman (in particular, a refugee or migrant) who may have been presenting with family violence; - o Identify the top two strengths and weaknesses of your response; - Write on the zoom whiteboard or in chat box a strength and a weakness in your response (use the chat function if unable to use the whiteboard). - Discuss limits to confidentiality and how to discuss with patients, including issues for women in pandemic isolation.
+- Review tools in Section 3 of their handbooks; - Discuss how they would ask about abuse, risk and safety, including safety in diverse patient populations - Ask participants to draw on their patient audits and think about the last contact they had with a woman (in particular, a refugee or migrant) who may have been presenting with family violence - o Identify the top two strengths and weaknesses of their response - Use the zoom whiteboard function and/or chat and ask participants to add their identified strengths and weaknesses. - Discuss limits to confidentiality and how to discuss with patients and elicit the issues for women in pandemic isolation.
+Refer to MARAM and discuss information sharing and breaking confidentiality.
+More information can be found under Section 3, safety planning MARAM and MARAM Information Sharing.